 For your second barre session, you can take the same class or try something new.
 Play around with the available classes and the different instructors to find the right fit for you.
 Once you’ve found your ideal class and instructor, you can create a schedule and stick to it.
 Eventually, your instructor will become familiar with you and push you to challenge yourself even more.
 You’ll start to feel the benefits of barre class in no time!

 Barre Before and After

-Become the star of your own barre workout before and after photos and schedule a class with PHYSIQUE57 online.
-We have studios in Bangkok, Beverly Hills, Dubai, the Hamptons and New York City.
+Become the star of your own barre workout before and after photos and schedule a class with Physique 57 online.
+We have studios in Bangkok, Dubai, Mumbai, Indianapolis IN, and New York City.
 If you don’t live near a studio, you’re welcome to work out with us virtually.
-Sign up for a free trial of our online classes.
+Sign up for a free trial of our online barre classes.